gruco0002/EndianSafeBinaryStream/README.md

 running the code.
 This ensures interoperability between systems of different endianess.

+Currently the sources require the c++17 standard due to the filesystem header and some minor things.
+This can easily be changed if you require compatibility to previous standards.

 ## How to install
 The easiest way is copying the two source files (`EndianSafeBinaryStream.cpp` and `EndianSafeBinaryStream.hpp`) to your project and compile and link them